-- · Cache stability,

-- Maintenance cycles.

-- 7.4.1.2 Each IO stream shall issue each IO request synchronously, with each subsequent IO request issued immediately following the completion of its predecessor.

-- 7.4.1.3 The SUT CONDITIONING TEST shall begin when the first request from the IO streams is issued by the benchmark driver.
-The duration of the SUT CONDITIONING TEST shall be disclosed. - 7.4.1.4 The benchmark driver shall uniformly distribute the required IO requests among the IO streams, such that the maximum number of IO requests serviced by an IO stream is no more than 10% greater than the minimum number of IO requests serviced by an IO stream. - 7.4.1.5 The TEST SPONSOR shall assure that all STORAGE DEVICES are accessed at some time during the SUT CONDITIONING TEST. - 7.4.1.6 The benchmark driver shall initiate a number of independent IO streams equal to or greater than the number of LUNS made available to the benchmark driver by the SUT. - 7.4.1.7 Each IO stream shall issue a sequence of IO requests with the IO profile shown in Table 7-4.
+- Cache stability, - Maintenance cycles. - 7.4.1.2 Each IO stream shall issue each IO request synchronously, with each subsequent IO request issued immediately following the completion of its predecessor. - 7.4.1.3 The SUT CONDITIONING TEST shall begin when the first request from the IO streams is issued by the benchmark driver.
+The duration of the SUT CONDITIONING TEST shall be disclosed. - 7.4.1.4 The benchmark driver shall uniformly distribute the required IO requests among the IO streams, such that the maximum number of IO requests serviced by an IO stream is no more than 10% greater than the minimum number of IO requests serviced by an IO stream. - 7.4.1.5 The TEST SPONSOR shall ensure that all STORAGE DEVICES are accessed at some time during the SUT CONDITIONING TEST. - 7.4.1.6 The benchmark driver shall initiate a number of independent IO streams equal to or greater than the number of LUNS made available to the benchmark driver by the SUT. - 7.4.1.7 Each IO stream shall issue a sequence of IO requests with the IO profile shown in Table 11.

-IO Profile IO Size (KiB) Read/Write Percentage IO Intensity Transfer Alignment (KiB) Access Pattern Mixed Workload 1 ( $i = SC$ ) 8 70/30 100 8 Random
+IO Profile IO Size (KiB) Read/Write Percentage IO Intensity Transfer Alignment (KiB) Access Pattern Mixed Workload 1 (i = SC) 8 70/30 100 8 Random

-- 7.4.1.8 If the SUT includes functionality that requires changes to the IO profile defined in Table 7-4 in order to meet the intent stated in 7.4.1.1 the changes shall be disclosed. - 7.4.1.9 The SUT CONDITIONING TEST shall last for a minimum of 12 hours.
-The full duration shall be disclosed. - 7.4.1.10 During the SUT CONDITIONING TEST, the following data shall be collected at successive 1 minute intervals: - Number of IOs issued; - AVERAGE RESPONSE TIME to complete an IO, RTAsc(60) (see 7.3.15), reported to a precision of 1mSec; - The size in bytes of each IO issued; - AVERAGE POWER, PAsc(60) (see 0). - 7.4.1.11 The SUT CONDITIONING TEST shall satisfy the following conditions in order to be considered valid: - All IOs issued shall complete successfully; - During the final four hours of the SUT CONDITIONING TEST, all RTAsc(14400) shall not exceed 30mS.
+- 7.4.1.8 If the SUT includes functionality that requires changes to the IO profile defined in Table 11 in order to meet the intent stated in 7.4.1.1 the changes shall be disclosed. - 7.4.1.9 The SUT CONDITIONING TEST shall last for a minimum of 12 hours.
+The full duration shall be disclosed. - 7.4.1.10 During the SUT CONDITIONING TEST, the following data shall be collected at successive 1 minute intervals: - Number of IOs issued; - AVERAGE RESPONSE TIME to complete an IO, RTAsc(60) (see 7.3.15), reported to a precision of 1mSec; - The size in bytes of each IO issued; - AVERAGE POWER, PAsc(60) (see 7.3.16).

+- 7.4.1.11 The SUT CONDITIONING TEST shall satisfy the following conditions in order to be considered valid: - All IOs issued shall complete successfully; - During the final four hours of the SUT CONDITIONING TEST, all RTAsc(14400) shall not exceed 30mS.

 - 7.4.2.1 The ACTIVE TEST shall begin immediately following the SUT CONDITIONING TEST. - 7.4.2.2 Each test phase shall launch a TEST-SPONSOR-selected number of independent IO streams. - 7.4.2.3 Each IO stream shall issue its IO requests synchronously, with each subsequent IO request issued immediately following the completion of its predecessor.
 All IO operations shall transfer data, either reading or writing.
-The IO stream does not include any idle or "think time."

-7.4.2.4 The benchmark driver shall uniformly distribute the required IO requests among the IO streams, such that the maximum number of IO requests serviced by an IO stream is no more than 10% greater than the minimum number of IO requests serviced by an IO stream.
+The IO stream does not include any idle or "think time." - 7.4.2.4 The benchmark driver shall uniformly distribute the required IO requests among the IO streams, such that the maximum number of IO requests serviced by an IO stream is no more than 10% greater than the minimum number of IO requests serviced by an IO stream. - 7.4.2.5 The TEST SPONSOR shall ensure that all STORAGE DEVICES that comprise the FORMATTED CAPACITY are accessed at some time during the ACTIVE TEST. - 7.4.2.6 Table 12 defines the sequence of test phases, and their associated IO profiles, for this test.